djsland-com/dj_login/README.md

 # dj_login
 PHP Login and Registration Script

-To function this script requires you put your MySQL info into both login.php and register.php, and have the table included installed in your selected database
+To function this script requires you put your MySQL info into mysqli.php, and have the table included installed in your selected database

 On login session variables are set, they're used as follows